DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ![BasicWorld](Images/BasicWorld.JPG)

-As you can see we've set up a couple platforms to test our movement in.
+As you can see, we've set up a couple platforms to test our movement in.
 On the right you see a basic ground block.
 It would be easiest to make that a prefab and place those into the scene rather than making a new block every time.\
 If you want to then change the shape of the block just modify the "Scale" of the Transform.

 With that all set up we can begin to create a script that captures input to move this controller.

 ### Input Controller

-As stated [before](#using-the-playercontroller), the controller deals with all of the physics of how the character will move.
+As stated [before](#using-the-playercontroller), the controller deals with all the physics of how the character will move.
 You are still responsible to tell it what to do.\
 Here we will begin to create an "input controller" which we use to forward player input to our PlayerController.

 #### Movement